The Wasps

 The Wasps (Σφῆκες) is the fourth in chronological order of the eleven surviving plays by Aristophanes.
-It was produced at the Lenaia festival in 422 BC, during Athens' short-lived respite from the Peloponnesian War.
+It was produced at the Lenaia festival in 422 BC, during Athens' short-lived respite from the Peloponnesian War and shortly before the death of Cleon.

-As in his other early plays, Aristophanes satirizes the Athenian general and demagogue Cleon.
+The Wasps follows a son's attempt to stop his father from constantly serving jury duties as it is detrimental to his father's health.
+It also serves as a parody of Cleon; a figure Aristophanes was publicly critical of.
 He also ridicules the law courts, one of the institutions that provided Cleon his power.
-The play has been thought to exemplify Old Comedy.
+The play has been thought to exemplify the dramatic style of Greek Old Comedy.